IHE/BPPCm/README.md

 1. MHDS -- The Central MHDS Document Registry enforcing Consents, just controlling Document Consumer actor.
 I think this will need to call upon the new SeR to provide tokens that a distributed repository would be expected to enforce.
 Note that Consent would be recorded in the central FHIR server (adding a Consent Registry actor), there would not be a distributed Consent Registry.
 Likely one Consent per patient with rules for the whole Community.
 2. MHDS + mXDE/QEDm -- adding access rules around resources derived from Documents
 3. MHDS + XCA -- given that XCA is used to connect a MHDS community to broader network of community; then this use-case would add Consent terms for requests coming in from the outside.
 4. QEDm standalone -- this is later in the generation plan as there is no pre-defined community or terms of connection defined.
 However this likely is not unlike the previous, just needing the previous to be worked out fully before this is added.
-This use-case bring swith it FHIR Resource based object control (prior the object to be controlled is a document)
+This use-case bring switch it FHIR Resource based object control (prior the object to be controlled is a document)
 5. Residual Obligations/Refrains - same as above but there would be 'permit' provisions that require some refrain or obligation

 # Research

-## Other IGs that have constrainted Consent for Privacy purposes
+## Other IGs that have constrained Consent for Privacy purposes
 Note that there are many IGs that have profiled Consent for Advanced Directives / Living Wills; and for Consent to treat.

 Data pulled from the new [FHIR Guides Stats page](http://fhir.org/guides/stats/all-profile-res-consent.html) - which is constantly being updated.
 (24 indications of profile on FHIR Consent)